eugenetangkj/automated-testing-engine/test_reports/11-replace-for-with-while-loop.md

 # Issue 11: Replacing For Range Loops with While Loops

 ## Description
 This issue was caught by one of our metamorphic relations, which is `ForRangeToWhileLoopModifier`.
 In Python, there is a syntax of `for ... in range(...)`.
 It is possible to replace it with an equivalent `while` loop that produces the same equivalent program.
-With our modifier, we managed to show that 2 equivalent programs were deemed as unequivalent by the `error_localizer`, `feedback_error`, `feedback_fix` and `repair` endpoints even though they have the same semantics and return the same outputs.
+With our modifier, we managed to show that 2 equivalent programs were deemed as unequivalent by the `errorlocalizer`, `feedback_error`, `feedback_fix` and `repair` endpoints even though they have the same semantics and return the same outputs.

 ### Base Program